-“Welcome to the first day of the rest of your life”, so says Negan.
+“Welcome to the first day of the rest of your life”, so says Negan, who proves it won’t be an easy one for those in Alexandria.
 The season seven premiere of The Walking Dead left many fans emotionally traumatized after the deaths of beloved characters Abraham and Glenn.
-Over the span of these 16-episodes, we’ve watched as our group coped with the deaths and worked to exact their revenge.
-All that culminated in last nights finale, where Rick and his group, along with The Scavengers, readied for battle.
+Over the span of these 16-episodes, we’ve watched as our group coped with their deaths and worked to exact revenge.
+All that culminated in last nights finale, where Rick and his crew, along with The Scavengers, readied for battle.
 In an intense showdown, here are some key moments leading us into season eight, this October.

 The Scavengers betray Rick